 3. Micromanagement increases employee turnover

-Author David Rock asserts that when people feel micromanaged, an automatic threat response kicks in.
+David Rock, author of Your Brain at Work, asserts that when people feel micromanaged, an automatic threat response kicks in.
 Employees begin to resent the role of manager because being told what to do every step of the way is akin to being told, “I don’t trust your judgment.”

 As a result, company morale plummets.
 Because they feel ignored and judged, employees lose interest in their work, resulting in a plummet in productivity.
 They stop committing extra effort and disengagement increases, and employees begin to rely on putting in time and little else.
 In the end, people no longer enjoy their work environment and may ultimately quit.